VamsiSangam/theoryofprogramming/README.md

 Theory of Programming
 ----

+## GitHub pages branch under development!
+No PR or issues related to `gh-pages` please

 This is the GitHub code repository for the educational website [Theory of Programming](http://theoryofprogramming.com/).
 Theory of Programming is a website for computer science geeks who want to learn data structures, algorithms, Java, C, etc. The codes in this repository are the codes which are displayed in the website's posts.

 ### Contributing